 The EMFF is the fund for the EU's maritime and fisheries policies for 2014-2020.

-It is one of the five European Structural and Investment (ESI) Funds which complement each other and seek to promote a growth and job based recovery in Europe.
+It is one of the five European Structural and Investment Funds (ESIF) which complement each other to deliver more jobs, welfare and growth in the EU.

 - supports coastal communities in diversifying their economies